How to choose and see a provider

 The SCFHP Cal MediConnect Provider and Pharmacy Directory is a list of health care professionals that you may see as an SCFHP Cal MediConnect member.
 We also list pharmacies you may use to get your prescriptions.
 Providers are listed alphabetically by city.

-To request a hard copy of the SCFHP Cal MediConnect Provider and Pharmacy Directory in the mail, please click here to submit an online request, or call Customer Service at 1-877-723-4795 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.
+You can request an SCFHP Cal MediConnect Provider and Pharmacy Directory by clicking here or call SCFHP Cal MediConnect Customer Service at 1-877-723-4795 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.

 You can make a standing request to get this document in a language other than English or in an alternate format.
 We will keep this information on file for future mailings.
 You do not need to make a separate request each time.
 To make or change your request, call SCFHP Cal MediConnect Customer Services, submit an online request, or send a request in writing to: